cmu-db/peloton/README.md

 ## Issues

-Before reporting a problem, please read how to [File an issue](https://github.com/cmu-db/peloton/blob/master/CONTRIBUTING.md#file-an-issue).
+Before reporting a problem, check out this how to [file an issue](https://github.com/cmu-db/peloton/blob/master/CONTRIBUTING.md#file-an-issue) guide.

 ## Contributors